artmcl-ai/Project4-Vessel/VesselFMAdaptionMethod/README.md

                                                                                       vesselfm-av-eval \
                                                                                       python -m vesselfm.seg.eval_inference /in.nii.gz /output/pred_mask_010.nii.gz --labels_dir /gt.nii.gz```

+where '$PWD/input/image_010.nii.gz:/in.nii.gz:ro' represents the filepath with your input image file of .nii.gz type & '$PWD/output:/output' represents the directory where you want the prediction masks to be stored.

+Additionally, '$PWD/labels/label_010.nii.gz:/gt.nii.gz:ro' can be added for an metric output that is saved with the predicted masks in '$PWD/output:/output'.

 The models are not stored in this repository, but they are contained in the image.

+':ro' is added onto the directories and files optionally to prevent accidental writes.